Paper Chan's Little Guide to Minecraft Server Optimization!

 Custom World Generation Tools

-A feature packed custom world generation datapack that works well with Paper.
+- Terralith A feature-packed custom world generation datapack that works well with Paper.

 Useful Server Administrator Tools